spinnaker/spinnaker.io/content/en/docs/guides/tutorials/codelabs/safe-deployments/index.md

 1. Select the server group
 1. Click on _actions_, then select _clone server_ group in the dropdown.
-1. In the new dialog, select _Red/Black push_ as the strategy.
+1. In the new dialog, select _Red/Black push_ (or Blue/Green push) as the strategy.
+(Note: Blue/Green replaces Red/Black in Spinnaker v1.30+.)
 1. Click _CREATE_.

 ![](images/rollback2.png)